PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

-Inside the **AzureAd** section, update the **TenantId**, **ClientId** and **ClientSecret** with the data you collected when creating the Azure AD application named **Power BI Tenant Management Application.**
+Inside the **AzureAd** section, update the **TenantId**, **ClientId** and **ClientSecret** with the data you collected when creating the Azure AD application named **App-Owns-Data Service App.**

 <img src="Images\ReadMe\media\image61.png" style="width:3.59649in;height:1.36527in" alt="Text Description automatically generated" />

 If you are using Visual Studio 2019, you should be able leave the database connection string the way it is with the **Server** setting of **(localdb)\\\\MSSQLLocalDB**.
-You can change this connection string to point to a different server if you'd rather create the project database named **AppOwnsDataDB** in a different location.
+You can change this connection string to a different SQL Server instance if you'd rather create the project database named **AppOwnsDataDB** in a different location.

 <img src="Images\ReadMe\media\image62.png" style="width:6.5in;height:0.8375in" alt="Text Description automatically generated with low confidence" />

 In the **DemoSettings** section there is a property named **AdminUser**.
-The reason that this property exists has to with you being able to see Power BI workspaces as they are created by service principals.
-There is code in the **AppOwnsDataAdmin** application that will add the user specified by the **AdminUser** setting as a workspace admin any times it creates a new Power BI workspace.
-This just makes things much easier for you to see what's going on when you begin to run and test the application.
+The reason that this property exists has to with you being able to see Power BI workspaces as they are created by a service principal.
+There is code in the **AppOwnsDataAdmin** application that will add the user specified by the **AdminUser** setting as a workspace admin any time a new Power BI workspace is created.
+This support has been included to make things much easier for you to see what's going on when you begin to run and test the application.

 Update the **AdminUser** setting with your Azure AD account name so that you will be able to see all the Power BI workspaces created by this